breadfan18/creditCards-project2/README.md

 To start using the app, simply navigate to the heroku link, login with your gmail account.

-## App Features
-- Register Users / Delete Users
-- Add Cards for Registered Users
-- Display Credit Card information in a sortable, searchable table format
-- User tabs in the index page, for viewing cards for specific users
-- Highlighting for Closed and Downgraded Cards
-- Click Card Row to view Card Details
-- Add/Delete Notes to cards in the Card View
-- Update card Details
-- Dark Mode Implementation

 ## Technologies Used
 - HTML5
 - CSS3